ElliotKillick/qvm-create-windows-qube/README.md

 No, with every Windows installation comes an embedded trial product key which is used by default if none other is provided. qvm-create-windows-qube explicitly specifies no product key in the answer files in order to use the default trial key.

-On general consumer versions of Windows such as 7, 8.1 and 10, these licenses extend forever with the understanding that a watermark or pop up may start appearing requesting activation of the product.
+On general consumer versions of Windows such as (non-enterprise) 7, 8.1 and 10, these trials extend forever with the understanding that a watermark or pop up may start appearing requesting activation of the product.

-On Windows Server Evaluation versions, once the trial is up the machine will automatically be shut down after being up for a set amount of time by the Windows License Monitoring Service (`C:\Windows\System32\wlms\wlms.exe`).
+On Windows Enterprise and Server Evaluation versions, once the trial is up the machine will automatically be shut down after being up for a set amount of time by the Windows License Monitoring Service (`C:\Windows\System32\wlms\wlms.exe`).
 When this occurs, the aforementioned reason for shutdown will be logged in the Event Viewer.
 To renew the trial run `slmgr /rearm` in the command prompt.
-This will work for the number of times specified in `slmgr /dlv` (it can vary) at which point the product must be activated.
+This will work for the number of times specified in `slmgr /dlv` (it can vary) at which point the product must be activated or reinstalled.

 It's recommended that you license the product when the trial is up in all cases.